-UVA rays have the lowest energy level and comprise of about 95% of all the rays that hit our skin and reach deep into the dermis.
-Exposure to these rays can cause immediate sunburn, premature aging and some forms of skin cancer.
+UVA rays have the lowest energy level and comprise about 95% of all the rays that hit our skin and reach deep into the dermis.
+Exposure to these rays can cause immediate sunburn, premature aging, and some forms of skin cancer.

 UVC rays are of the highest energy but luckily are filtered by the Earth’s atmosphere and don’t reach us.
 If they did, they would cause severe burns on the surface of the skin.

 When ultraviolet radiation from the sun reaches the skin, it damages the skin cells and causes mutations in their DNA.
 The sunburn will eventually heal, but some of the surviving cells will have mutations that escape repair.
 These cells could eventually become cancerous.What happens when you get a sunburn

 RELATED POST: Direct Sun and Our Bodies

 What Can We Do Once We Got a Sunburn?